Data

-Utilizing the large volume of data Arity has collected, we've looked at how COVID-19 is impacting driving patterns.
+Using the large volume of anonymized, aggregated driving data Arity has collected, we looked at how COVID-19 is affecting driving patterns.

 Daily active vehicles decrease drastically starting March 10